Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 ## Accounts setting

-All of the 3 services we are going to create and account with allow to use google and similar accounts to avoid having to create accounts with mail and password.
+All of the 3 services we are going to create an account with allow to use google and similar accounts to avoid having to create accounts with mail and password.
 So you may consider that.

 ### Roboflow